petrpo/nagios-contrib/README.md

-nagios contrib scripts
+Nagios contrib scripts

+check_host_uptime :
-script : check_host_uptime : if it is lower than ... system was restarted.
+- if it is lower than ... system was restarted.
-Values are in the script
+- Values are in the script
 - LOWER =  (min)
 - HIGHER =  (min)